Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 12.4.
 Homework
  - `spring.security.oauth2.client.registration.client-1.client-name`.
 This property is new added in this section.
 Investigate why we need this property.

+# 13. resource-server-2
+This section will demonstrate how to access multiple resource servers in one client application.
+First, we should create a new resource server application.
+You can choose one of the following options to get another resource server application.

+- Option 1: Use [13-resource-server-2] project directly.
+- Option 2: Follow steps in [13.1.
+Create sample project](#121-create-sample-project) to create another resource server.

+## 13.1.
+Create sample project
+This project is build on top of [09-resource-server-check-permission-by-role], the following steps will change [09-resource-server-check-permission-by-role] into [13-resource-server-2].

+### 13.1.1.
+Java class
+- Replace all `resource-server-1` into `resource-server-2`.

+### 13.1.2. application.yml
+- Replace all `resource-server-1` into `resource-server-2`.
+- Change `server.port` to `8082`.

+## 13.2.
+Create required resources in Azure
+resource-server-2's client-id & client-secret & scopes have  already created in [11.2.
+Create required resources in Azure](#112-create-required-resources-in-azure).
+Here we just need to create roles and assign user to these roles.

+### 13.2.1.
+Create resource-server-2-role-1 and resource-server-2-role-2.
+Read [MS docs about declaring roles for an application], create 2 roles for resource-server-2: `resource-server-2-role-1` and `resource-server-2-role-1`.

+### 13.2.1.
+Assign user-1 to resource-server-2-role-1
+Read [MS docs about assigning users and groups to roles], assign user-1 to `resource-server-2-role-1`.

+## 13.3.
+Run the application

+## 13.4.
+Homework

 [create an issue]: https://github.com/Azure-Samples/azure-spring-boot-samples/issues/new